Tai Woodville is a Portland-based poet, writer, singer/songwriter & performer.

 Tai Woodville was born Thaïs "Tai" Carmen Woodville Albert in 1980.
 She was raised in Southern California, the only child of actors Edward Albert & Kate Woodville.
 Her grandfather is actor Eddie Albert.

 Tai grew up with an appreciation of the arts, nature, mysticism, and the metaphysical branches of philosophy.

-Drawn to the technology of language, Tai honed her love of creative writing at UCSB's College of Creative Studies, where she earned a B.A. in literature.
+Drawn to the technology of language from an early age, Tai honed her passion for creative writing at UCSB's College of Creative Studies, where she earned a B.A. in literature.

 In 2007, Skyfort Records released Sugar in Wartime's debut album, "Out of the Woods."

 In 2011, Finishing Line Press published her poetry collection, "Pollen."

 2013 found Woodville collaborating with Portland musician/songwriter A. Walker Spring (Point Juncture, WA, Bitchin) in an indie rock musical, co-writing & co-starring in "Aika & Rose: A Supernatural Star-Crossed Teen Lesbian Love Story."